 Washington Landlord-Tenant Law

 Washington state has a booming economy, beautiful landscapes, urban environments, and a great culture.
-It is an excellent place for property investing, population growth and employment growth is on the rise.
+It is an excellent place for property investing as population growth, and employment growth is on the rise.
 From Mt.
 Rainier to Puget Sound, Washington state is a place for everyone.
 They are modernizing their culture and economy as well – Washington state expects to be coal-free by 2025.
 For our recommendations on exactly where to invest in this state, take a look at our Washington state rental investment report – keep reading for a guide on Washington landlord-tenant law.

 Washington Renters' Rights and Landlord Responsibilities